Double Trouble (2026 film)

-High Stakes Holiday is an upcoming American heist action comedy film directed by Shaun Piccinino and written by John Ducey.
+Double Trouble is an upcoming American heist action comedy film directed by Shaun Piccinino and written by John Ducey.
 It stars Violet McGraw, Madeleine McGraw, Brynne Kurland, Andrew Koji, Azizi Donnelly, Jack Griffo, and Struggle Jennings.

 Premise

 Two sisters are caught in the middle of a high-stakes heist in Las Vegas, when they must team up with a former MI6 agent, to outsmart a cunning thief and save a diamond gauntlet, before Christmas time.